hiteshkumar042/LineComparison/README.md

 ## LineComparison

-UC1- calculate length of two co-ordinates.
+UC1- Calculate length of two co-ordinates.

 UC2 - To check equality of two lines based on the end points.